 One of the big surprises of the new findings is that we have what science has considered unhealthy bacteria inside us at all times.
 Some new results of these hunter/gatherer studies suggest that they could be good for us.
 Bacteria are very like us (and they should be since they are our ancient ancestors) and very adaptable.
 Findings suggest that when an environment gets worse, in this case being our gut environment, they will change how they operate to better survive that more hardcore environment.
 Could it be that the only reason we view them as bad for us is that we have only seen them in an environment that is degraded and negative to their natural habitat?
 Native peoples seem to have a higher amount of these bacteria, and a lower amount of “good” bacteria in their guts than would be considered safe in our world.
 They are, however, living in the natural home of humans while we are living in our artifact created world.

 As science moves forward with its examination of how the health of the gut creates our immune reactions there are many things that an individual can do to promote the healthy bacteria in the gut to increase their protective effects over us.
 Fermented foods are perhaps the oldest option in this regard.

 We live in kind of a vacuum in the West, consuming the least amount of fermented foods possibly in history.
 This has to do with refrigerators for the most part.
-Long used as a way of prolonging the shelf-life of foods, cold storage now does that for us.
+Whereas fermentation was long used as a way of prolonging the shelf-life of foods, cold storage now does that for us.
 As a by-product of this, we lose out on the gut-promoting activities of these foods.
 Luckily, the resurgence of the traditions around fermenting seems to be on the upswing.